tiodio324/solana-sniper-bot/README.md

 ## ⚡ What This Bot Can Do

-- **⚡ BLAZING-FAST Token Sniper**: Execute trades at lightning speed, beating 95% of other traders to newly launched tokens
+- **⚡ BLAZING-FAST Token Sniper**: Execute trades at lightning speed, beating 95% of other traders to newly launched tokens (1700 ms)
 - **💰 Smart Profit Taking**: Auto-secures your gains when targets hit with smart sell parameters - though remember no bot is perfect during extreme volatility
 - **Risk Management**: Self-written stop-losses that actually work even during server congestion (unlike some competitors I tested)
 * **Impact Calculations**: Suggests optimal trade sizes to minimize slippage - crucial for >5 SOL positions